 Interim CDA’s housing search services could help you find suitable, affordable housing.
-Interim CDA can be reached at (206) 623-5132 on Mondays, Tuesdays and Thursdays between 9am and 5pm.
+Interim CDA can be reached at (206) 623-5132 on Monday, Tuesday, Thursday, and Friday, between 9am and 5pm.

 The CCSWW Community Engagement Center can help you find local resources and may offer financial assistance.
 They are open between 12pm and 5pm on Tuesdays and Thursdays.
 You can call (253) 854-0077 ext 2 for more information or visit 1229 W Smith St in Kent.

 The Kent Alliance Center provides move-in assistance.
 Call them as early as you can that day.
 The phone number is (253) 398-2010.
 While you wait for an appointment, they may be able to assist with motel vouchers.
 Call them on Mondays, Tuesdays and Thursdays between 9am and 12pm for more information.